 If a pupil has stopped attending and her or his location is unknown, schools must make reasonable enquiries to establish the whereabouts of the child jointly with the local authority, before deleting the pupil's name from the register.
-In such cases, school should undertake a home visit, prior to a referral being made to the local authority Children Missing Education team.
+In such cases, school should undertake a home visit, prior to a referral being made to the local authority Children Missing Education team (See Child Protection and Safeguarding policy).